mayonorris/alx-system_engineering-devops/0x01-shell_permissions/README.md

 mkdir -m 751 my_dir : Creates a script that creates a directory called my_dir with permissions 751 in the working directory.

 chgrp school hello : a script that changes the group owner to school for the file hello

+chown vincent:staff : changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.